Close to Critical: Plot summary

 It began with human researchers sending a semi-autonomous robot to the surface of Tenebra.
 The robot descended on rocket boosters until atmospheric pressure exceeded the pressure in the rockets' combustion chambers.
 Instead of generating thrust, the rockets began to overheat and melt themselves, so the controllers jettisoned the engines and the robot completed its descent under a parachute.

 After acclimatizing itself to the dark world under Tenebra's thick clouds, the robot set out to explore.
 After months of mapping the territory and observing the plants and animals, the robot encountered a sentient native.
 The creature resembled a very large, scale-armored fir cone with four pairs of limbs; the lowest pair used for walking, the next pair apparently not used at all, and the upper two pairs used for prehension (used as arms and hands).
 A set of spines jutting from the top of the creature served as lensless eyes, making maximum use of the thin flow of photons seeping from the sky.

-Unseen by the native, the robot followed it, stole ten of its eggs and good selection of stone knives that the creature had set out in booby traps, and then took its loot far from the caves in which the creature and its clan lived.
+Unseen by the native, the robot followed it, stole ten of its eggs and a good selection of the stone knives that the creature had set out in booby traps, and then took its loot far from the caves in which the creature and its clan lived.

 Sixteen years later Nick Chopper is on the run.
 Trying to elude the people he is certain are tracking him, he returns to the little hilltop village of huts that he shares with his nine siblings and the robot, now called Fagin (a reference to the character in Charles Dickens' novel Oliver Twist).
 He reports that while he was mapping some new territory he had encountered, for the first time, creatures just like himself.
 He had stayed with them long enough to learn a little of their language.
 Through a diplomatic error Nick gains the enmity of the chief of the people, a nine-foot brute whose name translates into English as Swift.
 Fearing that Swift intends to bring his warriors to their village to murder him and his siblings, Nick dares, for the first time, to travel at night, using burning sticks (fire on Tenebra does not produce flames, but merely glows the bright yellow-orange of fresh embers) both to light his way and to fend off the raindrops that would knock him out if one enveloped him.